‘We knew we were the best’: UNLV golfers remember NCAA championship

 The bond lives on 25 years later.
 The players keep in touch via text and social media and meet up when possible at Rebel events or Hoffman’s foundation tournament.
 The title season was an experience that forever has joined them as a single unit.

-“We don’t get to see each other all that much,” said Anderson.
+“We don’t get to see each other all that much,” Anderson said.
 “We all have our own lives.
 We’ll always be connected by what we accomplished back in 1998.
 We’re all Rebels through and through.”

 Greg Robertson covers golf for the Review-Journal.
 Reach him at grobertson@reviewjournal.com.